 It is disappointing that the Victorian Government chose to prepare an entirely new activity centre plan for Carnegie, despite an existing adopted Structure Plan and Planning Scheme Amendment awaiting approval.

-While Council was pleased to see that the boundary and heights within the Carnegie Structure Plan have been reflected in the draft plans prepared under the Activity Centres Program, it is concerning that the Minister and the Department haven’t been able to give us any details about how Council’s work will be used and how much of it will be carried across to the new activity centre plan.
+Council was pleased to see that the boundary and heights within the Carnegie Structure Plan have generally been reflected in the plans prepared under the Activity Centres Program.

 Elsternwick Structure Plan and Amendment C256